-Cincinnati, OH Lightning Map
+Cincinnati, OH Lightning Strike Map

 Real-time lightning tracking for Cincinnati, Ohio.
 This city averages 39 thunderstorm days per year, making lightning awareness important for Cincinnati residents and visitors.